-- 1. Book review only from reference books only published by reputed publishers.
-The book review of popular books related to business management domain is also accepted. - 2.
-Mid-term test is to be conducted for each course for 10 marks and to be uploaded at Mid Term Test tab at university examination portal for each subject. - 3.
-Instructions for OPEN BOOK examination: - a) The examination would be of 20 marks and of one hour for every course. - b) Decision making oriented questions, case lets, exercise questions, practical problems would only be asked to solve. - c) Students are allowed to refer the books which are mentioned in the reference section of syllabus only of respective course.
-No other text material or book other than mentioned in reference section is allowed. - d) Use of internet is strictly prohibited. - e) Use of any other resources apart from books mentioned in the reference section is strictly not allowed.

-f) Open book examination is expected to foster reference taking, reasoning, thinking, decision making, problem solving, creativity and innovation.
+- 1. Book review only from reference books. - 2.
+Mid-term test is to be conducted for each unit.
+(E.g. If a subject has Four units, then after completion of each unit, one midterm test to be conducted, hence total Four midterm tests to be conducted).
+After conducting all the midterm tests, conversion of total marks to be done in 10 marks and to be uploaded at Mid Term Test tab at university examination portal for each subject. - 3.
+Instructions for OPEN BOOK examination. - a) The examination would be of one hour for every course. - b) Decision making oriented questions, case lets, exercise questions, practical problems would only be asked to solve. - c) Students are allowed to refer the books which are mentioned in the reference section of syllabus only of respective course.
+No other text material or book other than mentioned in reference section is allowed. - d) Use of internet is strictly prohibited. - e) Use of any other resources apart from books mentioned in the reference section is strictly not allowed. - f) Open book examination is expected to foster reference taking, reasoning, thinking, decision making, problem solving, creativity and innovation.
 Applications of concepts in to problem solving, develop models, develop solutions, critical thinking, evaluate the situation, compute and interpret, plan for decisions and the like.